0cjs/sedoc/8bit/video.md

 - \[hdr 240] [More information than you need about “240p” video][hdr 240].

 Other sources
+- _Raster Graphics Handbook,_ [Chapter 8: The Monitor Interface][rgh-8].
+  Covers NTSC signals in great detail.
+Includes Appendix A with excerpts (partiuclarly good timing diagrams) from the EIA RS-170 standard.
 - \[scanlines] [Scanlines Demystified / Special Downscaling Edition Q&A][scanlines].
 Extensive 240p discussion and pics; equipment information.